jtheisen/moldinium/readme.md

 (which may already been taken) and "calm c".

-The "new language" perspective gives some justification for breaking the C# style guide of naming interfaces only with a prefixed "I". instead we're prefixing interfaces with an "I" if they still play the role of interfaces.
+The "new language" perspective gives some justification for breaking the C# style guide of naming interfaces only with a prefixed "I".
+Instead, we're prefixing interfaces with an "I" if they still play the role of interfaces.
 If they play the role of concrete types, the lose the "I".